aniasobo/dev-pills/ramda/using-ramda.md

 > `const alsoMapped = coolMapFnIWantToReuse(array2)`

 Some of Ramda is as performant or faster than using native ES6 functions.
 Mapping over arrays is faster with native functions but other implementations of Ramda might be more performant.

+Distinguishing features of Ramda compared to other libraries like lodash:

+* R takes the function first and the data last
+* all functions of 2 or more arguments are automatically curried - making it easy to compose functions to create new functions
+*